dxmv/wallet-tracker/README.md

   - [x] Refresh the wallet after crypto action
   - [x] Edit crypto and display info for crypto modal

-- Crypto page
+- Crypto "page"

-  - [ ] Display basic info
+  - [x] Display basic info
   - [ ] Display the list of wallets for the crypto

 - Dashboard